The Best Left-Handed Electric Guitars for All Budgets (updated for July 2025)

 Best High-End Left-Handed Electric Guitars

 First up is a guitar that almost everyone can agree on loving: the Gibson ES335.
-We’ve opted for a particularly special model here, too.
+I’ve opted for a particularly special model here, too.
 The Gibson ES335 Figured Sixties Cherry Left Handed adds a lovely figured maple veneer to the top and some nice mini block inlay details to the famous semi-acoustic design we all love.This is a stone-cold classic: a beautiful Cherry 335 for the left-handed player who prizes heritage and timeless appeal, as well as gorgeous tone..
 Apart from punishingly heavy metal, the 335 is able to comfortably handle any genre, and has a real visual and sonic authority.
 A keeper, for sure.

 Best Left-handed Guitars for Indie/Alternative Music